Do you know What is Minimum Amount Due in Credit Card?

 - Interest charged on full Rs 20,000 + late fee of Rs 500 applied since even the minimum amount due was not paid.

 Now we come back to our original point of why just paying the minimum amount due is foolish.
 Ideally, you should always try and pay the total amount due in credit cards.
 It’s a common mistake I see amongst people that they think that just paying the minimum amount due is sufficient.
 But it’s not.
-You avoid late payment penalty by paying the minimum amount due but you are still charged interest on the outstanding amount at a very high rate.
+You avoid the late payment penalty by paying the minimum amount due but you are still charged interest on the outstanding amount at a very high rate.
 And that’s not all.
 If paying high interest wasn’t enough, you also don’t get interest-free credit period for later transactions.

 Let’s extend the above example even further to show more problems of paying only the minimum amount.